Skip to Main Content

 Taking Virtual Patient Observation System-Wide

-“Having two sets of eyes on every bed has been very effective for us,” said Dave Smith, Senior Director of Digital Innovation at UMass.
+“Having two sets of eyes on every bed has been very effective for us,” said Dave Smith, Senior Director of Digital Innovation at UMass Memorial.
 “That helps us ensure coverage during breaks and when sitters are actively engaging individuals.”

 Integrations that Amplify Impact

-LanguageLine for Interpreter Services – UMass leverages Caregility’s integration with LanguageLine to support two-way video-based interpreter services at the bedside.
+LanguageLine for Interpreter Services – UMass Memorial leverages Caregility’s integration with LanguageLine Solutions to support two-way video-based interpreter services at the bedside in inpatient settings.
 Compliant with language access requirements, the solutions ensure equitable access to care and effective communication for all patients.

-Smith, who leads a multidisciplinary team focused on emerging technologies that enhance collaboration within care teams, is also evaluating AI solutions for ambient clinical notes and specialty care use cases.
-“It’s the cost of doing business for healthcare systems that want to innovate and remain competitive.”
+UMass Memorial is pursuing additional opportunities with other Caregility integration partners, including Ambient Clinical’s AWARE platform and EmOpti’s workflow automation solution.
+Smith, who leads a multidisciplinary team focused on emerging technologies that enhance clinical collaboration, is also evaluating AI solutions for ambient clinical notes and specialty care use cases.

 The Results